-Date issued: 2018
+Date issued: 2019

 Date to be reviewed: Governing Body to determine

 The procedure has been reviewed with reference to the guidance produced by the Education and Skills Funding Agency (ESFA) and the Education [Independent Schools Standards (England)] Regulations 2014.

 Throughout the procedure the aim of all parties should be not only to resolve the complaint but also to develop and sustain good relationships between all members of the school community.
 However formal or serious the complaint, or however dissatisfied the complainant, the aim will always be reconciliation between all parties and a renewed commitment to work together amicably.